kmcolli/documentation/content/misc/azure-dev-ops-with-managed-openshift/index.md

 ```

 ## Host an Azure Pipelines Build Agent in OpenShift
-note: this is an abreviated version of this [blog](https://cloud.redhat.com/blog/hosting-an-azure-pipelines-build-agent-in-openshift) by Kevin Chung and Mark Dunnett.
+*Note: this is an abreviated version of this [blog](https://cloud.redhat.com/blog/hosting-an-azure-pipelines-build-agent-in-openshift) by Kevin Chung and Mark Dunnett.*

 In this step, we will configure OpenShift to build our container image leveraging Universal Base Images ( UBI )